RebelIT/piProjects/README.md

 * HTpi on a raspberryPi3 (not very powerful at transcoding)
 * Tested on jessie - LITE
 * post install URI = <ip>:32400/web/
+& You will need a plex account (free)

 ### Usage:
 * Update hosts with IP or Hostname under the [piplex]